Nycto-c05/Dropd/README.md

-# DropD - Minimal Text Storage as a Service
+# Dropd - Minimal Text Storage as a Service

 ## Features